MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/different-kinds-of-phone-numbers-used-for-calling-plans.md

     > Some countries/regions and originating number types, such as calls originating from mobile phones, may in some cases incur a toll cost to the caller.

 > [!NOTE]
+> Please notice that there are regions and country limitations for non-geographic numbers availability.
-> If you need to get more phone numbers than this, [contact the TNS Service Desk](manage-phone-numbers-for-your-organization/contact-tns-service-desk.md).
+> If you have further questions of need need to get more phone numbers than this, [contact the TNS Service Desk](manage-phone-numbers-for-your-organization/contact-tns-service-desk.md).

 ## Related topics